alka485/semantic-accessibility/Readme.md

 # Semantics and Refractor Code Accessibility
+# User Story
+AS A marketing agency I WANT a codebase that follows accessibility standards